twardoch/split-markdown4gpt/API.md

 class MarkdownLLMSplitter()
 ```

 A class to split Markdown files into sections according to GPT token size limits.
+Currently supports OpenAI models only, since it uses the `tiktoken` library for tokenization.

 Attributes:
     gptoker: GPT tokenizer instance used to calculate token sizes.